cossatot/eq-slip-rate-variability-paper/manuscript/reviews/response_letter.md

 terms of the standard deviation $\phi$ of the natural log of the lognormal distribution.

 OK, this is pretty funny: All of the confusion that the reviewer has about the lognormal distribution appears to be because of a misreading of the Wikipedia pages for the lognormal distribution and for the coefficient of variation.
 I mentioned the geometric CV (non-)issue above.
 The quip that the 'CV of a lognormal does not depend on the mean' is... kind of true?
-As demonstrated in the response to [B7c], the standard deviation is a
-*function of the mean* in that the mean is a coefficient of the standard deviation.
-Therefore $CV = \sigma / \mu = \mu \Alpha /\mu$ where $\Alpha$ is another mathematical expression (see [B7c]).
-So, yes, technically it is true but only because it's on the top and the bottom of the fraction; furthermore, you can't derive the expression $A$ without knowing both $\mu$ and $\sigma$.
+As demonstrated in the response to [B7c], the standard deviation of a lognormal is a *function of the mean* in that the mean is a coefficient in the standard devation equation if it's expressed in the typical shape and scale parameters.
+Therefore $CV = \sigma / \mu = \mu A /\mu$ where $A$ is another mathematical expression (see [B7c]).
+So, yes, technically it is true but only because $\mu$ is on the top and the bottom of the fraction and therefore cancels out; furthermore, you can't derive the expression $A$ without knowing both
+$\mu$ and $\sigma$.
 Regardless, the quip gives all outward appearance of being a slight modification of the sentence "Contrary to the arithmetic standard deviation, the arithmetic coefficient of variation is independent of the arithmetic mean" which is below the equation for the $CV$ of a lognormal on the Wikipedia page.
 It is not a statement that makes any practical sense unless one is beginning with log-transformed data or distributions.

-So to conclude, my math, code and analysis are sound in terms of the use of the
+So to conclude, my math, code and analysis are correct in terms of the use of the $CV$.
-$CV$.

-*No changes.*
+*Changes: None.*

 > [B4] We could stop here, but a central flaw in the paper is exposed – nothing